ironicbadger/pms-wiki/docs/02-tech-stack/mergerfs.md

 ![mergerfs-blue](../images/tech-stack/mergerfs-blue.png)

-Configuration is performed via a single line of configuration in `/etc/fstab`[^1]. mergerfs has a lot knobs and dials to turn should you wish, they are all detailed in the [mergerfs-docs](https://trapexit.github.io/mergerfs/latest/).
+Configuration is performed via a single line of configuration in `/etc/fstab`[^1]. mergerfs has a lot of knobs and dials to turn should you wish, and they are detailed in the [mergerfs docs](https://trapexit.github.io/mergerfs/latest/).

 !!! example "An example `/etc/fstab` entry for mergerfs"
     ```
-    /mnt/disk* /mnt/storage fuse.mergerfs defaults,nonempty,allow_other,use_ino,cache.files=off,moveonenospc=true,category.create=mfs,dropcacheonclose=true,minfreespace=250G,fsname=mergerfs 0 0
+    /mnt/disk* /mnt/storage mergerfs cache.files=off,category.create=pfrd,func.getattr=newest,dropcacheonclose=false,minfreespace=200G,branches-mount-timeout=30,branches-mount-timeout-fail=true,x-systemd.mount-timeout=45s,fsname=mergerfs 0 0
     ```

 The example above is the required configuration to take every drive which matches `/mnt/disk*` such as `/mnt/disk1` or `/mnt/disk95` and merge it together presenting it to the user at `/mnt/storage`.

+This follows the current [mergerfs QuickStart](https://trapexit.github.io/mergerfs/latest/quickstart/) for Linux 6.6 and newer.
+Recent mergerfs versions no longer need older options like `nonempty`, `allow_other`, or `use_ino`.

+The `branches-mount-timeout` options help mergerfs wait for the data disks to mount before it builds the pool.
+This avoids accidentally pooling the empty mountpoint directories on the boot drive.

+!!! tip
+    mergerfs also supports [`passthrough.io`](https://trapexit.github.io/mergerfs/latest/config/passthrough/) on Linux 6.9 and newer for faster reads and writes.
+This example does not enable it by default because it changes how writes are handled and prevents `moveonenospc` from working.
+Benchmark it for your own workload before using it.

 !!! note
     The directories and names used (`disk1` or `/mnt/storage`) are completely arbitrary and can take any form you wish.